-Yes, you can avoid computer vision syndrome by wearing a pair of computer eyeglasses.
+You can avoid computer vision syndrome by wearing a pair of computer eyeglasses.
 Even if you don't normally wear glasses, you can wear non-prescription computer glasses that can help alleviate the symptoms of computer vision syndrome.
-You can also get computer glasses in your prescription so you can continue to enjoy optical clarity while protecting your eyes.
+You can also get computer glasses in your prescription and continue to enjoy optical clarity while protecting your eyes.

 Computer eyeglasses look just like any other pair of glasses, but they’re designed specifically for use with computers (or any other digital screen).
-Some manufacturers, like Gunnar Optiks, engineer eyewear that helps alleviate the problems associated with computer vision syndrome.
+Some manufacturers engineer eyewear that helps alleviate the problems associated with computer vision syndrome.
 These specialized eyeglasses come with proprietary features, including lightweight, innovative frames materials and lens treatments.

 Computer eyeglasses work by blocking harmful blue light emitted from digital screens.
 Computer glasses lenses are designed to filter as much as 50 percent of the ‘bad’ blue light.